 Don't forget behaviors already use

-dt (except with Physics where you must turn it on yourself).
+dt.
 If you use behaviors to control all motion in your game, you don't have to worry about

 dt at all!
 However, most games have some event-controlled motion, and it's important to remember how to make it framerate independent.